MicrosoftDocs/ai-builder/ai-builder-docs/prebuilt-text-translation.md

 ms.service: powerapps
 ms.topic: conceptual
 ms.custom:
-ms.date: 6/6/2020
+ms.date: 7/24/2020
 ms.author: alanab
 ms.reviewer: v-dehaas
 ---

 # Text translation model

 The text translation prebuilt model translates your text data in real time across more than 60 languages.
-You could use it to remove the language barrier within your company.
-The text translation model can also autodetect the language of the text data you want to translate.
+This p[rebuilt model could help remove language barriers within your company.
+The text translation model can also detect the language of the text data you want to translate.

 ## Use in Power Automate

-If you want to use this prebuilt model in Power Automate, you can find more information in [Use text translation model in Power Automate](flow-text-translation.md).
+If you want to use this prebuilt model in Power Automate, you can find more information here: [Use text translation model in Power Automate](flow-text-translation.md).

 ## Supported language and data format